GouseRahiman/Web-Accessibility/README.md

 # 🧩 Introduction to Web Accessibility

-**Web Accessibility** means designing websites and applications so that everyone — including people with disabilities — can perceive, understand, navigate, and interact with them.
+**Web Accessibility** means designing websites and applications so that everyone — including people with disabilities — can perceive, navigate, and interact with them.

 ## 👨‍🦯 Common Disabilities Affected by Poor Accessibility